View our Texas Tech Commitment video series to learn more.

 - Where available, Hospitality Services dining locations will feature limited seating that follows state and local guidelines to ensure safety.
 As those guidelines change, they will be applied to dining locations.

 - Mobile Ordering food options for pickup will still be the preferred method of ordering from dining locations as a way to reduce touch points and to promote safety.

 - Hospitality Services continues to enhance the guest experience and safety through technology.
 The department will continue efforts to move toward more contactless options that eliminate and reduces the person-to-person contact, as well as the need for waiting in line to order and pay.

-- Mobile Food Ordering: Customers will be strongly encouraged to download the GrubHub app for food ordering and payment.
+- Mobile Food Ordering: Customers are strongly encouraged to download the Transact Mobile Ordering App for food ordering and payment.
 The department continues to transition all menus to the app and we will also increase the use of order kiosks for those who wish to order at the location or cannot utilize the app.

 - Cash Handling and Acceptance: Handling cash has been identified as a potential contact hazard for COVID-19.
 Hospitality Services has identified areas where little to no cash is received, and in those operations, no cash will be accepted.
 Hospitality Services highly encourages our campus community to strongly consider a Faculty/Staff or Commuter Dining Plan to assist in maintaining a safe environment.

 - All Hospitality Services locations have undergone a deep and extensive sanitation process of all production, serving areas, and high-traffic areas.